how to finger-pick the dulcimer

 tasto and ponticello

-These are terms from classical music.
+These terms from classical music are just two of the many expressive techniques that can be deployed by the right hand to add colour and texture to the music.
 Tasto means that the string is played (plucked) over the fingerboard, to the left of the strum hollow.
 This results in a mellow sound consisting of mostly the fundamental (original) note.

 By contrast in ponticello (or pont.), the string is played close to the bridge, to the right of the strum hollow.
 Ponticello gives a bright, crisp sound with high harmonics included in the texture of the sound.